Instructions for using Node.js on FI

 mkdir --parents ~/public_html/node-app/cgi-bin

-Let's download the library
+We will download the

 cgi-node

-and set it the right to run:
+library and set the right to run it:

 cd ~/public_html/node-app/cgi-bin